jdomarin/jdomarin/EnglishResume.md

 Not applicable - I went through 2 years of preparatory classes after the A levels (French *baccalauréat*) before joining TELECOM Nancy.

 ### High School
-Lycée Simone de Beauvoir, 95140 Garges-lès-Gonesse, France	2007
+Lycée Simone de Beauvoir, 95140 Garges-lès-Gonesse, France.
+Baccalauréat (French equivalent of British A levels) obtained in 2007

 ## Languages
 **French**: Native
-**English**: Proficient
-**Spanish**: Elementary
+**English**: Proficient.
+Got 880 points at TOEIC in 2010 **Spanish**: Elementary

 # Work experience

 ## Orange, as an Alten contractor
-* October 2020 to now
+* October 2020 to now*
+* Part of the mission done in remote work due to Covid-19 pandemic*

 ### Context
 Member of a team of 10 to 12 people that provides database as a service (DBaaS) to other development teams of the R&D of Orange France.